 Here at the Neural Stem Cell Institute (NSCI) we use our expertise in neural stem cells to discover novel treatments and therapies for patients with AD.

-1. Cells for Replacement Therapy: Recently it has been shown that skin cells can be turned into a pluripotent stem cell (PSC) through a process called reprogramming.
-PSCs are unique in that they are capable of turning into any cell type of the human body, including the neurons of the brain.
-Currently, scientists at NSCI can create these human PSC lines, and then turn them into the forebrains that die in AD.
-These healthy neurons can be used as a source of cells to implant into an AD patient in hopes of replacing the sick and dying cells.
+Recently it has been shown that skin or blood cells can be turned into pluripotent stem cells (PSCs) through a process called reprogramming.
+PSCs are unique in being ‘pluripotent’ – capable of turning into any cell type.
+Scientists at NSCI can create these human PSC lines, and then turn them into the brain cells that die in AD.
+Researchers are exploring in pre-clinical studies whether, in the future, these healthy human neurons and glia may be valuable to replace the sick and dying brain cells in AD patients.